Dual solid kernels offer more possibilities

 Via Properties Browser

-Select the party (or compilation) and go to Properties Browser>Modeling Kernel to switch solid kernel.
+Select the party (or compilation) and go to Property Browser > Modeling Kernel to switch solid kernel.

-Via the Properties Browser(with nothing checked) you can choose which core should be the default for new parties in the active scene.
+The Property Browser(with nothing selected) allows you to select which kernel should be the default for new parts in the active 3D scene.

 Default kernel via Options

-Via Options, you can choose which core should be global for all new parties in 3D scenes.
+Via Options, you can choose which solid kernel to use as the global default for all new parties in 3D scenes.

 Use the Kernel Manager in the IC Mechanical add-on to switch solid kernel on one or more parties simultaneously.